credentials/credentials.github.io/proposals/irma-without-apdus.md

 The `irma_api_server` is a web server listening at the following paths.

 *   `POST /api/v2/verification`: accepts requests from service providers in the form of a JSON web token, whose payload should be of the form

     ~~~ json
     {
+        "iss": "Service provider name",
+        "sub": "verification_request",
+        "iat": 1453377600,
+        "sprequest": {
             "data": "...",
-        "validity": "60",
+            "validity": 60,
             "request": "..."
         }
+    }
     ~~~
     Possibly the server accepts unsigned JWT's.
 Here `data` can be any string of the service provider's choosing, while `request` is a disclosure proof request (without a nonce or context). `validity` specifies how long the returned JSON web token should be valid (in seconds).
-Only `request` is required, the other two are optional (the default value of `validity` is 60 seconds).
+Only `request` is required, the other two elements of the `sprequest` are optional (the default value of `validity` is 60 seconds).
 In response, the server returns a JSON object of the form

     ~~~ json
     {